-Naples – The shadow of illegal parking attendants is growing ever longer over the streets of Naples, a phenomenon that seems unstoppable and that the Carabinieri fight against on a daily basis.
+Naples - The shadow of illegal parking attendants is looming ever larger over the streets of Naples, a seemingly unstoppable phenomenon that the Carabinieri are combating daily.

 The data speaks for itself: from August to April, reports increased dramatically, going from an average of 46 per month to two per day.